oumaimasaadi/Customers-Segmentation/README.md

 # Customers-Segmentation

-The goal of this project is to understand a store's dataset, do transformations and features engineering, use clustering algorithms then analyze the results.(using IBM SPSS Modeler)
+The goal of this project is to understand a store's dataset, do transformations and features engineering, use clustering algorithms (Using IBM SPSS Modeler) then analyze the results.

 First of all,I had to understand the dataset's columns so that I can find which important features I can extract from them.